-Working in Information Technology I am often asked to fix printers that are blurry, blotchy, and have substandard printer results.
+Working as an Electrician in Information Technology I am often asked to fix printers that are blurry, blotchy, and have substandard printer results.
 Often it is the result of running out of ink and letting the print head dry out.

 When a printer is left without ink the print heads will block.
 Sometimes a deep cleaning with new ink will fix the problem but if it doesn’t then a manual print head clean will be required.